langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 ---
 hide:
-  - toc
+  - navigation
+title: How-to Guides
+description: How to accomplish common tasks in LangGraph.js
 ---

 # How-to guides

 Here you’ll find answers to “How do I...?” types of questions.
 These guides are **goal-oriented** and concrete; they're meant to help you complete a specific task.
-For conceptual explanations see the [Conceptual guide](../concepts).
-For end-to-end walk-throughs see [Tutorials](../tutorials).
-For comprehensive descriptions of every class and function see the [API Reference](../reference).
+For conceptual explanations see the [Conceptual guide](../concepts/index.md).
+For end-to-end walk-throughs see [Tutorials](../tutorials/index.md).
+For comprehensive descriptions of every class and function see the [API Reference](https://langchain-ai.github.io/langgraphjs/reference/).

 ## Installation